niendo1/ImapNotes3/README.md

 __Additional Capabilities__

 * no tracking or advertising
-* light and dark themes
+* light and dark mode support
 * filter and organize your notes by _#HashTags_
 * note sharing with other apps (import/export)
 * backup notes as local zip archive